hackoregon/getting-started/datascience/linux-laptop-setup/Using_the_VirtualBox_OVA.md

 2. A 64-bit host system, preferably with virtualization hardware.
 This is unlikely to work on a 32-bit host even though there are claims that it will.
 It's just not worth the hassle.
 3. VirtualBox 5.0 or later.

-Obtaining, Importing, and configuring the Hack Oregon Base v2.ova
+Obtaining, Importing, and Configuring the Hack Oregon Base v2.ova
 --------------------------------------

 1. [Download and Install VirtualBox 5.0 or later](https://www.virtualbox.org/wiki/Downloads).